 Variable vs. Fixed Rates: Which Protects You More

-The strategic question: if you expect to carry a balance for more than 6 months, and you believe rates will rise, fixed is worth paying a slight premium for.
-If you intend to repay quickly (30-60 days), variable rate risk is minimal — there won't be time for a significant rate move to affect you materially.
+The strategic question: if you'll carry a balance for 6+ months and expect rates to rise, fixed is worth a slight premium.
+If you'll repay quickly (30-60 days), variable risk is minimal.

-Most businesses with ongoing working capital needs should prefer a variable bank LOC for long-term use — the base rates are lower, and over a multi-year relationship you'll benefit from any rate decreases.
+Most businesses with ongoing working capital needs should prefer a variable bank LOC.
+The base rates are lower, and over multi-year relationships you'll benefit from rate decreases.

 Rate by Credit Score: The Real Data